gilansalehi/Capstone/README.md

 # TODO:
+// class: "rg_di rg_el rg_ivg-i"
+// re-render index after a fetch.
+// DO EDITING
+// DO SEARCH
+// DO IMAGES
 // fix article rendering to include header image
 // create a rescue for routing errors that says "that page does not exist, would you like to create it?"
 // remove "edit section" when scraping wikipedia